thevisad/IceController/README.md

  http://www.sainsmart.com/atmel-atmega328-au-mini-usb-cable-full-compatible-for-arduino-nano-3-0-a021.html <br> <br>

-I designed this controller firmware to work with the Arduino nano based on the ATMega328P processor. <br>
-Any Arduino that is based off of this system will work out of the box.  <br>
+I designed this controller firmware to work with the Arduino nano based on the ATMega328P processor; however, any Arduino that is based off of this chip will work out of the box.
 It's possible that others will work with little to no modification.  <br> <br> <br>

 Arduino Pin D6 connects to IN1 on the Relay <br>
 Arduino Pin D7 connects to IN2 on the Relay <br>